 Either the game service provider or the TD shall pair the players.
-All games shall be paired in accordance with the or a close approximation of the rules, including FIDE's pairing rules.
-Chief TDs shall inform players in their pre-event publicity about the pairing method, ratings and tiebreaks being used for the event (e.g. generated by the service provider using the provider's method, or created by the TD according to US Chess rules).
+All games shall be paired in accordance with the Official Rules of Chess or a close approximation of the rules, including FIDE's pairing rules.
+Chief TDs shall inform players in their pre-event publicity about the pairing method, ratings and tiebreaks being used for the event (e.g. generated by the service provider using the provider's method, or created by the TD according to the Official Rules of Chess).